vikram87in/redux-concepts/readme.md

 Here’s a simple example demonstrating how Redux works in a JavaScript file.
 This example assumes you already have the Redux package installed in your project.
 We'll create a Redux store, define some actions, and demonstrate how state is managed.
 You can run this script in a Node.js environment to see Redux in action!

+# How to run:

+Run command "node index.js" to execute the index.js file

 ## How it works:

 1. **Initial State**: `initialTodoState` & `initialUserState` define the starting state of the application.